KananIsmayilov2002/csci_6511_project_1/README.md

 ### Usage

-1.  **Prepare a puzzle file:**
+1.  **Input file:**

-    Create a text file (e.g., `n-puzzle.txt`) with the initial puzzle configuration.
-The file should contain the puzzle state, with numbers separated by tabs or spaces, and rows separated by newlines.
-Use `0` to represent the blank tile.
+    I have a text file (e.g., `n-puzzle.txt`) with the initial puzzle configuration.
+The file contains the puzzle state, with numbers separated by tabs or spaces, and rows separated by newlines. `0`  represents the blank tile.
 For example:

     ```
     1   2   3